wdporter/acim/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 ---

-2.&emsp;The basic decision of the miracle-minded is not to wait on time any longer than is necessary.
+2. The basic decision of the miracle-minded is not to wait on time any longer than is necessary.
 ²Time can waste as well as be wasted.
 ³The miracle worker, therefore, accepts the time-control factor gladly.
 ⁴He recognises that every collapse of time brings everyone closer to the ultimate release from time, in which the Son and the Father are One.